 Visa: While most Western countries do not need a visa for Thailand, do check the requirements online so you can actually enter the country!

 Cash and cards: Credit cards are accepted in most large restaurants and malls, but Phuket has many smaller places like bars, street markets and food stalls that may not accept cards.
 It’s always good to bring along a bit of cash and exchange the rest to Thai Baht in Phuket.
-ATMs are also widely available and are a better place to withdraw cash as there may be some foreign exchange scam in the unlicensed shops.
+ATMs are also widely available and are a better place to withdraw cash as you may encounter foreign exchange scams in unlicensed shops.
 Be sure to notify your bank if you’d like to withdraw money overseas.

 Power adaptor: Thailand uses Type B/C and Type O power outlets, or double flat or double round plus.
 While some hotels may have international plugs, do bring along a universal travel adapter for ease of charging your many devices.
 Adaptors are also easy to find in Phuket so don’t worry if you didn’t bring enough or forgot to bring one along!